LaurentJouron/Orange_County_Lettings/docs/source/pipeline.rst

 Build Docker image
 ******************

-build_docker_image pipelines are automated processes that create a Docker image from the configuration files and source code of an application.
-These pipelines use Docker instructions to assemble the image, which can then be deployed to development, test, or production environments.
-Running build_docker_image pipelines ensures that the Docker image is properly built and ready for use to run the application in an isolated and portable manner.
+``build_docker_image`` pipelines are automated processes that create a :doc:`Docker image <docker>` from the configuration files and source code of an application.
+These pipelines use :doc:`Docker <docker>` instructions to assemble the image, which can then be deployed to development, test, or production environments.
+Running ``build_docker_image`` pipelines ensures that the :doc:`Docker image <docker>` is properly built and ready for use to run the application in an isolated and portable manner.

 .. figure:: _static/circleci_docker_image.png